-After the password has expired, users can login three additional times.
-During the three remaining logins an additional warning message displays informing the user that the password must be changed immediately.
+After the password has expired, users can login several additional times (number of times is configurable).
+During the remaining logins an additional warning message displays informing the user that the password must be changed immediately.
 If the password is not changed, users are locked out of the system, and can only log in using the console.
 Password warnings are logged in the Syslog file.